blat-blatnik/Escape-Room/README.md

 how to navigate and escape a small room as quickly as possible.

-This is the final project for the Reinforcement Learning Practical course from the University of Groningen.
+This was for a final project for the Reinforcement Learning Practical course from the University of Groningen.

-by s3301419 & s3324818

 email s3301419@student.rug.nl